 Bus Times from Nakhon Ratchasima to Phitsanulok

-There are three direct bus services a day from Nakhon Ratchasima to Phitsanulok which you can book online.
+There are currently 2 direct bus services a day from Nakhon Ratchasima to Phitsanulok available to book online.

 - The scheduled journey time by bus from Nakhon Ratchasima to Phitsanulok is 6 hours 00 minutes.

 Use the Search Box below to buy bus tickets from Nakhon Ratchasima to Phitsanulok:

 Nakhon Ratchasima Bus Station

 Bus services from Nakhon Ratchasima to Phitsanulok depart from Nakhon Ratchasima Terminal 2.